GStreamer/gstreamer/Playback+tutorial+6+Audio+visualization.markdown

 # Introduction

-Enabling audio visualization in `playbin2` is actually very easy.
-Just set the appropriate `playbin2` flag and, when an audio-only stream is found, it will instantiate the necessary elements to create and display the visualization.
+Enabling audio visualization in `playbin` is actually very easy.
+Just set the appropriate `playbin` flag and, when an audio-only stream is found, it will instantiate the necessary elements to create and display the visualization.

-If you want to specify the actual element that you want to use to generate the visualization, you instantiate it yourself and then tell `playbin2` about it through the `vis-plugin` property.
+If you want to specify the actual element that you want to use to generate the visualization, you instantiate it yourself and then tell `playbin` about it through the `vis-plugin` property.

-This tutorial searches the GStreamer registry for all the elements of the Visualization class, tries to select `goom` (or another one if it is not available) and passes it to `playbin2`.
+This tutorial searches the GStreamer registry for all the elements of the Visualization class, tries to select `goom` (or another one if it is not available) and passes it to `playbin`.

 # A fancy music player